 - Morning stiffness or stiffness in joints.

 These symptoms usually begins from small joints and later spread to all joints.
 In the case of 15 to 20 percent of people, symptoms may be observed in body parts including the skin, lungs, kidneys, blood vessels, liver etc.

 There is no treatment in particular for Rheumatoid Arthritis.
 Treatment generally includes a combination of educating the patient, rest, exercise, medications and occasional surgeries.

-Medications undergone in treating RA are as follows:
+Medications undergone in treating this disorder are as follows:

-The main goal of treatment is to –
+The main goal of the treatment is to –

 - Reduce pain